 To be eligible to receive any shares of Common Stock or, if applicable, payment of a PSU Cash Incentive under the PSUs, the executive in question must remain employed by the Company until the second day of the calendar year following the end of the applicable performance period (Vesting Date).
-However, a pro rata portion may be paid after the end of the applicable performance period if, before the Vesting Date and at least one year after the PSU grant date, the executive (i) ceases employment on account of his or her death or disability (as defined in the PSU award agreements), (ii) is involuntarily terminated from employment without Cause (as defined in the award agreements), or (iii) resigns from employment for Good Reason (as defined in the PSU award agreements).
+However, a pro rata portion may be paid after the end of the applicable performance period if, before the Vesting Date and at least one year after the PSU grant date, the executive (i) ceases employment on account of his or her death or disability (as defined in the PSU award agreements), (ii) is involuntarily terminated from employment without Cause (as defined in the PSU award agreements), or (iii) resigns from employment for Good Reason (as defined in the PSU award agreements).

-If the Company experiences a Change in Control (as defined in the award agreements), the NEOs shall receive the total Target PSU Shares (and the CEO shall also receive the Target Cash Incentive) within thirty (30) days of such Change in Control regardless of the level of interim performance attained with respect to the applicable Performance Goals.
+If the Company experiences a Change in Control (as defined in the PSU award agreements), the NEOs shall receive the total Target PSU Shares (and the CEO shall also receive the Target Cash Incentive) within thirty (30) days of such Change in Control regardless of the level of interim performance attained with respect to the applicable Performance Goals.

-2022 PSU Award Determinations
+2023 PSU Award Determinations

-The Compensation Committee and the Board determined that the maximum level for the FCF Metric had been met with respect to the Three-Year Performance Period for the PSUs granted in 2020 and the Two-Year Performance Period for the PSUs granted in 2021, as summarized below:
+The Compensation Committee and the Board determined that the maximum level for the FCF Metric had been met with respect to the Three-Year Performance Period for the PSUs granted in 2021, as summarized below:

-FCF Metric Level 2020 PSU grants - FCF goals Actual Non-GAAP FCF Achieved FCF Multiplier

-Maximum \$175,200,000

-Target \$146,000,000 \$389,000,000 200%

-Threshold \$116,800,000

-FCF Metric Level 2021 PSU grants - FCF goals Actual Non-GAAP FCF Achieved FCF Multiplier
+FCF Metric Level 2021 PSU grants - FCF goals Adjusted Non-GAAP FCF Achieved FCF Multiplier

-Maximum \$228,000,000
+Maximum \$396,000,000

-Target \$190,000,000 \$270,000,000 200%
+Target \$330,000,000 \$423,000,000 200

-Threshold \$152,000,000
+Threshold \$264,000,000

-The Compensation Committee and the Board further determined that the top quartile of the rTSR Metric had been met with respect to the Three-Year Performance Period for the PSUs granted in 2020 and the middle quartile of the rTSR Metric had been met with respect to the Two-Year Performance Period for the PSUs granted in 2021.
-Accordingly, the following shares were issued to the NEOs in 2023 under the PSU agreements having two and three-year performance periods as follows with respect to the 2020 and 2021 fiscal years:
+The Compensation Committee and the Board further determined that the 2nd Quartile of the rTSR Multiplier had been met with respect to the Three-Year Performance Period for the PSUs granted in 2021.
+Accordingly, the following shares were issued to the NEOs in 2024 under the PSU agreements having three-year performance periods as follows with respect to the 2021 fiscal year:

-Named Executive Officer Year Granted Target PSU Shares FCF Metric % rTSR Metric % Total Payout % Number of Shares Issued

-Fred P. 2020 7,071 200% 125% 250% 17,677

-Lampropoulos 2021 4,741 200% 100% 200% 9,482

-Raul Parra 2020 2,651 200% 125% 250% 6,627

-2021 1,778 200% 100% 200% 3,556

-Neil W. Peterson (1) 2020 - - - - -
+Named Executive Officer Year Granted Target PSU Shares FCF Metric % rTSR Multiplier % Total Payout % Number of Shares Issued Fred P. Lampropoulos 2021 9,481 200% 100% 200% 18,962 Raul Parra 2021 3,555 200% 100% 200% 7,110 Joseph C. Wright 2021 3,555 200% 100% 200% 7,110 Neil W. Peterson (1) - - - - - Brian G. Lloyd 2021 3,555 200% 100% 200% 7,110

-2021 - - - - -

-Joseph C. Wright 2020 2,651 200% 125% 250% 6,627

-2021 1,778 200% 100% 200% 3,556

-Brian G. Lloyd 2020 2,651 200% 125% 250% 6,627

-2021 1,778 200% 100% 200% 3,556